[OIII] 5007 emissions in extremely red quasars (ERQs) are compact: Analysis and results

 To generate the residual surface brightness map of each ERQ, we collapse the PSF-subtracted data cube along the wavelength dimension and spatially smooth with a Gaussian kernel of FWHM 0.1\,arcsec and mark contours of S/N of two.
+We determine S/N from the PSF-subtracted data channels and their corresponding variance channels and the variance channels of the nuclear spectra that form the PSF templates.
 From the PSF-subtracted data cube we extract from annular apertures of progressively larger radii till the edges of the field.
 We fit two to three [\ion{O}{III}] components to the residual annular spectra with the same kinematic parameters as before PSF subtraction and allowing the ampltiudes to vary.
 We then calculate the half-light and maximum radii from the fitted [\ion{O}{III}] fluxes in the annular bins.
 Because the residual emission tends to be either dominated by one component where the individual components are physically distinct, or have very similar contribution from two components where they are broad and blended, we only report the total [\ion{O}{III}] profile's characteristic sizes.
+We determine their errors as propagated from the formal $\chi^2$ minimization errors of the components fitted to the PSF-subtracted residual data.
 Fig.~\ref{fig:psfres} presents these residual surface brightness maps, residual annular aperture spectra, and their best fits.
+Brightness flares near the edges of the field of view should be considered together with the presence of emission-line shapes in the outer annular spectra to assess detection.
 Table~\ref{tab:resmeasures} presents the half-light and maximum residual [\ion{O}{III}] radii.
 With the PSF subtraction method we reveal spatially resolved [\ion{O}{III}] emission in J0006+1215, J0209+3122, J1031+2903, J1217+0234, J1550+0806, J1652+1728, and J2323$-$0100, totalling seven out of 10 ERQs.
 In J0006+1215, J0209+3122, J1031+2903, and J1217+0234, the residual emission is dominated by a narrow component.
 In J1550+0806, the residual emission is dominated by a component that has the lowest velocity dispersion of all ERQ fitted components that meet the AGN-outflow cut.
 In J1652+1728, the residual emission is dominated by a narrow component and a component that has the second lowest velocity dispersion of all components that meet the AGN-outflow cut.
 In J2323$-$0100, where we detect residual emission contributed by both components 1 and 2 which both meet the AGN-outflow cut, we have the best corrected angular resolution and the deepest observations.
 We note the hints of one or two ionization cones in J0006+1215, J1217+0234, J1550+0806, and J1652+1728.